 MANAGEMENT ACTIONS MANAGEMENT CAUTIONS RESPONSIBILITY MONITORING The contractor must prepare a Method Statement to be approved by the ECO prior Contractor, ECO ECO to starting on the re-establishment of indigenous vegetation.
-Residual patches of indigenous vegetation must be kept as nuclei which will aid Contractor, ECO ECO recolonisation of plant diversity The soil surface in both the wetland area and the adjacent banks must be broken Contractor, ECO ECO to a depth of approximately 100 mm to 150 mm by means of a harrow or similar implement which will break down soil clods.
+Residual patches of indigenous vegetation must be kept as nuclei which will aid Contractor, ECO ECO recolonisation of plant diversity.
+Such vegetation must be representative of the wider wetland area.
+The soil surface in both the wetland area and the adjacent banks must be broken Contractor, ECO ECO to a depth of approximately 100 mm to 150 mm by means of a harrow or similar implement which will break down soil clods.
 As an interim measure, the entire area must be lightly planted with a grass such Other grass species which may be used if Contractor, ECO ECO as Kweek (Cynodon dactylon) or Witpluim (Chloris virgata).
 After planting the area available: Eragrostis curvula, E. superba, must be lightly raked over to cover the seed and so prevent it from blowing away.
 E.nindensis, Tristacya leucothrix.
-These may be mixed in with Kweek grass.
-Since growth of the young grass plants may be slow, the following actions may be Encouragement of seedling growth and Contractor, ECO ECO necessary: protection. ✓ Planting must be done early in the rain season so that the young plants will have optimal growth conditions. ✓ Covering sensitive (steeper) areas with biojute or a similar mesh to hold the soil and seedlings. ✓ Watering may be necessary to sustain the young plants.
-Once the newly formed wetland area starts to show signs of wetness then plugs Initiation of wetland vegetation Contractor, ECO ECO of wetland vegetation collected from the upstream wetland may be planted in development. contractor, Eco 100 loose rows across the wetter parts of the channel.
+These may be mixed in with Kweek grass. • Since growth of the young grass plants may be slow, the following actions may be Encouragement of seedling growth and Contractor, ECO ECO necessary: protection. ✓ Planting must be done early in the rain season so that the young plants will have optimal growth conditions. ✓ Covering sensitive (steeper) areas with biojute or a similar mesh to hold the soil and seedlings. ✓ Watering may be necessary to sustain the young plants.
+Once the newly formed wetland area starts to show signs of wetness then plugs Initiation of wetland vegetation Contractor, ECO ECO of wetland vegetation collected from the upstream wetland may be planted in development. , loose rows across the wetter parts of the channel.
+As applicable, vegetation from · the seasonal and temporary wetland zones must also be included.
 This activity should be sustained as the area of wetness spreads.
-Sustained as the area of wethess spreads.

-MANAGEMENT ACTIONS MANAGEMENT CAUTIONS RESPONSIBILITY MONITORING In addition to the grass planting, young Karee trees may be collected and be Vegetation diversity.
+In addition to the grass planting, young Karee trees may be collected and be Vegetation diversity.
 Encouragement of tree planted at the site but only on the eastern side.
 The trees must be planted in a growth. square hole of approximately 75 cm x 75 cm and 60 cm deep.
 Some grass mulch may be placed at the bottom of the hole and the upper surface may be a shallow depression which will collect any rainwater available.

-A weed control programme must be set in place to ensure that alien species do Prevention of alien species invasion.
+MANAGEMENT ACTIONS MANAGEMENT CAUTIONS RESPONSIBILITY MONITORING Ī • A weed control programme must be set in place to ensure that alien species do Prevention of alien species invasion.
 Contractor, ECO not colonise the area.